KyleRego/anki_books/docs/development.md

 ```

 Changes to the `.overcommit.yml` file may require you to verify the changes and sign with `overcommit --sign`.
 This is a security mechanism since Git hooks could be used in general to do something malicious.

-# Known issues

-## Changes to files in app/javascript are not automatically reloaded

-For now, I have added the `rails assets:precompile` command to the beginning of the `bin/dev` script.
-After making changes to the Stimulus files or the other JavaScript files, the application server needs to be stopped and restarted to reload the changes.